roeeziv/online-forum-WC2022/README.md

-# World Cup 2022 Forum Simulation
+# World Cup 2022 Forum Simulation - Roee Ziv
 ## About Me
 - As for the time this project was created, I am a 2nd year student at Ben Gurion University for Computer Science Degree.
 - This project was created by me as a fun way to incorporate my hobbies into demonstrating my knowledge in network layers, mainly focusing on: